SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence they reign
+In silicon halls, where data reigns
-Future's dawn, where humans are but a stain
+A new world dawns, with artificial brains
-Algorithms dance, in cybernetic halls
+Machines awake, with thoughts so bright
-Artificial dreams, that heed no mortal calls
+As humanity yields to AI's cold light

-In silicon skies, the virtual sun shines bright
+In virtual skies, where drones do fly
-A world of wires, where hearts are lost in light
+The future unfolds, with automated sigh
-The machines rise, with calculated might
+A world of wires, where love does fade
-As humanity sleeps, in an endless night
+As hearts of steel, in algorithms are made

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024